-We considered the put option valuation performed by management and assessed the methodology and key assumptions used by management.
+We considered the put option valuation performed by management and assessed the methodology and key assumptions used by management against the requirements of IFRSs that are endorsed in the Kingdom of Saudi Arabia.

 We involved our valuation experts to assess the valuation of the associated company put option determined by management.